Hit and Run Claim Lawyers QLD

 When the accident involves a hit and run driver who flees the accident scene, they are called the unidentified vehicle.
 In this situation, you should:

-1. Not chase them: you don’t know why they fled, and the driver of the unidentified car could be a further risk to your safety.
+1. Not chase them: You don’t know why they fled, and the driver of the unidentified car could be a further risk to your safety.

-4. Collect evidence: take videos and photos of the incident, including traffic signs, skid marks and any other parties involved.
+4. Collect evidence: Take videos and photos of the incident, including traffic signs, skid marks and any other parties involved.
 Depending on where the accident occurred, there may be CCTV footage available.

 Hit and Run Compensation Claims Process